selenarenteria/Wridr/README.md

 >Howdy!
 Welcome to Wridr 🤠 and interactive blog posting app.
 Where the user is able to sign up, create, edit, and delete a post.
 Also the user is able to leave a comment on another user's post.

 # Technologies Used
->Used Django for frontend and also backend.
+>Used Django framework for frontend and also backend.
 >Database used : PosgresSQL
 >CSS styling with Bulma.
+>Python

 ## Backend Models
 >Post model: